-Who’s Tina, you ask?
+Who’s Tina?
 Well, I couldn’t stomach even thinking the name Chrissy.
 Christina had many other options, and so I started calling her Tina in my mind, though I was determined to never let the name or any other words pass my lips in her presence.

 But Tina… it suited her better.
 She was bright and cheerful and treated me like her friend even as I made it as difficult as possible for her.
 But she was nothing if not determined, or maybe stubborn is a better word.